trentsikute/globalchurch-schema/docs/church_beliefs_url.md

 # Slot: church_beliefs_url

-_URL of the statement of faith or similar statement of beliefs._
+_URL for the church’s statement of beliefs/faith._